nf-core/configs/docs/uppmax.md

 ## Using the UPPMAX config profile

-The recommended way to activate `Nextflow`, `nf-tools`, and any pipeline available in `nf-core` on UPPMAX is to use the [module system](https://www.uppmax.uu.se/resources/software/module-system/):
+The recommended way to activate `Nextflow`, `nf-core`, and any pipeline available in `nf-core` on UPPMAX is to use the [module system](https://www.uppmax.uu.se/resources/software/module-system/):

 ```bash